Buko-pie/enrolla-challange-quiz-app/README.md

 I did use react redux for this, to me redux makes more sense than using React's useState and useEffect.
 Also using cookies for storing data for lacking a database.

+I generated most of the frontend using claud AI and some boiler plates for setting up the route endpoints though there were a lot of code replacing and bug fixing

 ## Honest time spent

 About 10 hours, I worked on this repo in 2 days on and off